chainguard-dev/melange/docs/UPDATE.md

     strip-prefix: v # Optional, if the version obtained from the update service contains a prefix which should be ignored
     strip-suffix: ignore_me # Optional, if the version obtained from the update service contains a suffix which should be ignored
     use-tag: true # Optional, override the default of using a GitHub release to identify related tag to fetch.
 Not all projects use GitHub releases but just use tags
+    tag-filter: foo # Deprecated: Use tag-filter-prefix instead
+    tag-filter-prefix: v17.2 # Optional, filter to apply when searching tags with a prefix on a GitHub repository, some repos maintain a mixture of tags for different major versions for example
-    tag-filter: foo # Optional, filter to apply when searching tags on a GitHub repository, some repos maintain a mixture of tags for different major versions for example
+    tag-filter-contains: foo # Optional, filter to apply when searching tags with any match on a GitHub repository, some repos maintain a mixture of tags for different major versions for example
 ```

 ## Git